|

-The Township and Rural Entrepreneurship Programme (TREP) is a South African government initiative aimed at fostering economic growth and supporting small enterprises in townships and rural areas.
-TREP provides financial assistance, business development services, and access to markets to entrepreneurs who qualify.
-This guide will walk you through the steps to participate in TREP and take advantage of its offerings.
+The Township and Rural Entrepreneurship Programme (TREP) is a South African government initiative to foster economic growth and support small enterprises in townships and rural areas.
+Qualified entrepreneurs receive financial assistance, business development services, and market access through TREP.
+This guide explains how to participate in TREP and use utilizeerings.

 1. Understanding TREP